Acupuncture

 • Reduces inflammation by releasing factors responsible for vascular and immune system regulation.

-• Improves muscle stiffness and joint mobility by increasing local microcirculation, and therefore resolution of swelling.
+• Improves muscle stiffness and joint mobility by increasing local microcirculation, and therefore, the resolution of swelling.

-Read more about mechanism and applications of acupuncture below;
+Read more about the mechanism and applications of acupuncture below;